google/travel-impact-model/README.md

 Tier 1: Highly specific passenger load factors

-1. For flights within, to, and from the United States, we consider the T-100 historical dataset from the
+1. For flights within, to, and from the United States and its territories, we consider the T-100 historical dataset from the
     [US Department of Transportation Bureau of Transportation Statistics](https://www.bts.gov/airline-data-downloads) (see below for more details).